rmongeca/udacity-dataengineer-project/README.md

 - Configuration file **config.json**, user provided, with credentials and execution details to connect to DB.

-- Project related files, such as README Markdown file with project description or .gitignore file with project's version control ignores.
+- Project related files, such as README Markdown file with project description, .gitignore file with project's version control ignores and requirements.txt file with Python environment needed packages.

 - Jupyter Notebook *Capstone Project Template.ipynb* with project summary and sample execution.

 ## Project execution